Immortalin/onefraction/README.md

 ## What is this?

-OneFraction was supposed to a platform that gave users rewards for paying their rent through the platform as opposed to check or bank transfer.
+OneFraction was supposed to be a platform that gave users rewards for paying their rent through the platform as opposed to check or bank transfer.
 The value would come from leveraging data to eventually create a rental marketplace where users can find the perfect apartment to move into.

 ## Stack